joshuathorp/joshuathorp.github.io/content/research_page.md

 -----

-**Vulnerability Appeals in the COVID-19 Pandemic: Insights from a National Survey Experiment.
-(With Jac Larner)** *Forthcoming*, Journal of Experimental Political Science With Jac Larner
+**Vulnerability Appeals in the COVID-19 Pandemic: Insights from a National Survey Experiment.**
+Forthcoming at *The Journal of Experimental Political Science* With Jac Larner

 + [Paper](/ACCEPTED_JLJT2024_JEPS_COVID19.pdf)